 For example, the California Consumer Privacy Act (the "CCPA"), as amended by the California Privacy Rights Act (the "CPRA"), among other things, require covered companies to provide new disclosures to California residents and afford such individuals the ability to opt out of the sales or sharing of their personal data.
-The CCPA may require us to modify our data collection or processing practices and policies and to potentially incur substantial costs and expenses in an effort to comply.
 In addition to increasing our potential exposure to regulatory enforcement, the CCPA also provides for violations and a limited private right of action, which may increase our exposure to civil litigation.

 Numerous other states have passed comprehensive privacy and data security laws, which impose obligations on covered businesses similar - but not identical - to those under the CCPA.
-Some of these laws entered into force in 2023, and others will enter into force in 2024 and beyond.
 A number of other states have proposed similar or sector specific privacy legislation, and the U.S. Congress is considering legislation that may preempt some or all of such U.S. state privacy laws, providing a more robust private right of action.
 Through executive and legislative action, the federal government has also taken steps to restrict data transactions involving persons affiliated with China, Russia, and other countries of concern.
 The evolving complexity of privacy and data security legislation in the U.S. may complicate our compliance efforts and further increase our risk of regulatory enforcement, penalties and litigation.